 4. Same Location Shots

-If your opponent is quick to reach the shuttle, hitting shots to the same location that your opponent just returned from can add an element of surprise.
+f your opponent is quick to reach the shuttle, hitting shots to the exact location that your opponent just returned from can add an element of surprise.

-Most opponents will run back to the middle of the court after they hit each shot.
+This singles tactic can give you an edge because it’s slower for an opponent to move back than to move in any other direction.
+Most opponents will run back to the middle of the court after hitting each shot.
 And when you hit the shuttle to the same spot, it forces them to move back to where they just came from.
-This strategy can give you an edge because it’s slower for an opponent to move backward than it is for them to move in any other direction.

 5. Alternating Side Shots

 Hitting shots to alternative sides of your opponent’s body will usually work well on taller opponents.
-That’s because they have more trouble moving into position to return these types of shots.
+They have more trouble moving into position to return these shots.

-Taller people have longer limbs, so returning alternating side shots takes them more time.
+So don’t be afraid to switch it up!
+Taller people tend to have longer limbs, so returning alternating side shots takes more time.
 But when you’re playing with a seasoned badminton opponent, it can still be challenging to overcome them — even with this tactic.
-So don’t be afraid to switch it up!

 6. Line Shots

-Hitting your smash shots down the side court lines gives your opponent little time to back up or run to the other side to return the shots.
-This badminton singles tactic comes in handy if your opponent is hitting high and short shots.
+Hitting your smashes down the side court lines gives your opponent little time to back up or run to the other side to return the shots.
+This badminton singles tactic comes in handy if your opponent hits high and short shots.